F-44243 - dhs wisconsin 2026

 2. Begin with Section A: Patient Demographic Information.
 Fill in the patient's last name, first name, middle initial, date of birth, age, gender, and pregnancy status.
 Ensure all fields are completed accurately.

 3. Proceed to Section B: Disease Classification Related to Diagnosis.
-Check the appropriate boxes for any suspected or confirmed diseases based on the patient's diagnosis.
+Check the appropriate boxes for any suspected or confirmed diseases such as Syphilis or Chlamydia.

-4. In Section C: Laboratory Test(s) Related to Current Diagnosis, provide details for each test conducted.
-Use a single line per test and include specimen source and test results.
+4. In Section C: Laboratory Test(s) Related to Diagnosis, document each test performed on a new line.
+Include specimen source and test results clearly.

-5. Finally, complete Section D: Treatment (RX) Information by checking all relevant treatments provided and including details about the attending physician and any expedited partner therapy if applicable.
+5. Finally, complete Section D: Treatment (Rx) Information by checking all relevant treatments provided and including details about the attending physician and their contact information.

 be ready to get more